New NHTSA Data Shows Driver-Assist Accidents Do Regularly Happen

 Some vehicles, such as Tesla’s “beta test of Full Self Driving — a version of Autopilot designed for use on city streets” were recalled after concerns were raised that the company announced a software update that might “cause crashes because of unexpected activation of the cars’ emergency braking system.”
 Recalls are another way our lawyers use to help show manufacturers made cars that were defective.

 As more cars have advanced technology, there will likely be more accidents that are fatal or that cause life-changing injuries.
-Philbrook Law Office has the experience, skills, and resources to help accident victims obtain justice.
+Philbrook Law has the experience, skills, and resources to help accident victims obtain justice.
 We have an impressive record of settlements and verdicts in car accident and product liability claims.
 If you’ve been injured in any type of car accident, call us at 360-695-3309 or fill out our contact form to schedule a free consultation at our Vancouver or Battle Ground, WA offices.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.